OT Application and Requirements

 Applicants can contact the Office of Admissions at (702) 777-1750 to verify supporting documents have been received.

-Upon receipt of required documents, the Admissions Committee will review and determine whether you will be invited for a personal campus interview.
+Upon receipt of the required documents, the Admissions Committee will review and determine whether you will be invited for an interview.
+Only virtual interviews will be conducted throughout the 2023-2024 application cycle.
+Subject to change.

 - You will be given pertinent information about the schedule of events for the interview day.

-- There 36 students admitted each year into the OTD program.
+- There are 36 students admitted each year into the OTD program.

 If you are successfully admitted, you are required to:

-- Submit the $500 deposit by the required date.
+- Submit the $500 non-refundable deposit by the required date.

 - Pass a Level I criminal background check.